FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 #### Create VNET Peering

-Because AKS and Fortiweb are in different VNET, we are going to use  VNET Peering to connect Fortiweb VM with AKS workernode.
+Because AKS and Fortiweb are in different VNET, they are isolated each other, we are going to use VNET Peering to connect Fortiweb VM with AKS workernode, to do that, we need to get the both side vnetId for create peering.

 **define localPeer name and RemotePeer name **